Helena-Alcolea/esrs-rag/README.md

   exhaustive search, not on human reading — one cannot read a paragraph that proves an absence.
 - **Source anchoring** is to `standard · §paragraph`, which is intrinsic to the document and survives re-extraction and changes in chunk size — never to a chunk index.
-- **Numbers are preliminary.** Retrieval metrics run on 38 anchored questions; recall deltas of ~1 question are treated as noise (improvements below ~0.03 are not trusted), and figures may shift as the evaluation set grows and chunk-size / `k` are swept.
+- **Numbers may still shift.** Retrieval metrics run on 37 anchored questions; recall deltas of ~1 question are treated as noise (improvements below ~0.03 are not trusted), and figures may shift as chunk-size / `k` are swept.

 ## License & attribution

 The ESRS corpus is official EU legislation (Regulation (EU) 2023/2772), reusable with attribution.
 Source: EU Publications Office.